{{flagHref}}

 How is tensile strain measured in materials?

-Tensile strain is typically measured using strain gauges.
-These devices detect changes in electrical resistance as the material is deformed.
+Tensile strain is commonly measured using strain gauges that detect changes in electrical resistance as the material stretches.

 Can strain be both positive and negative?

-Which factors influence the magnitude of strain in a material?
+What factors can influence the amount of strain in a material?

 About the author